Output-sensitive Conjunctive Query Evaluation: A Faster Algorithm for Path Queries

-\autoref{thm:newpath} has important implications in the evaluation of path queries.
+\autoref{thm:newpath} has interesting implications in the evaluation of path queries.
 Observe that for $k=3$, we get the running time as $O(|\mD| + |\mD| \cdot \sqrt{|\tOUT|})$, matching the lower bound shown by Hu.
-It is also remarkable that the optimal algorithm does \emph{not} require fast matrix multiplication.
 Using the same ideas from~\autoref{sec:agg}, it is straightforward to adapt \autoref{alg:pathnew} to allow FAQs over path queries as well.